-The 2018 Land Rover Range Rover Velar is mid-size luxury SUV and an admission by the automaker: Yes, we understand that not all Range Rovers will traverse jungles.
+The 2018 Land Rover Range Rover Velar is mid-size luxury SUV and a pretty thing.
+A very pretty thing.

-It succeeds as both, which is how we arrive at our 8.2 overall rating.
+We arrive at our 8.2 overall rating with caution.
 Few vehicles rate as highly as the new Velar, but it doesn’t come cheaply.
 The new Velar starts at just over $50,000 and ends up somewhere around a small villa in Italy.
 (Read more about how we rate cars.)